tasmota/docs/docs/Templates.md

 #### GPIO functionality
 The GPIO functionality numbers are the same as shown by command ``GPIOs``.
 In addition code 255 is added to select a GPIO as user configurable via the GUI Configure Module menu.

-> [!EXAMPLE]
+!!! example
->In our example the GPIO 00 data element is `17` which corresponds to the `Button1` component, according to the following table.
+    In our example the GPIO 00 data element is `17` which corresponds to the `Button1` component, according to the following table.
 If you change that template element to `9` it would then be assigned as a `Switch1` component instead.

 #### Components
 See [Components](Components) for a complete list